UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/Chapter_3_Navigation/generics.md

 This is a safe and concise alternative to a simple type-cast.

+> **TASKS** - Read the comments in the constructor of `Program.cs`.
+There are two tasks.
+>
+> For Task 1, uncomment the code, build and run.
+Examine the `Binary32` class to see how this works.
+Can you modify the `Binary32` class such that it is sorted in the opposite order.
+>
+> For Task 2, when you uncomment the code you get a compiler error.
+Why is this?

+For the first task, look at the `CompareTo` method closely.
+For the second, consider the constraint on `T`.

 ## Summary
 Generic types can make a Class more reusable and flexible.
 We will see how this helps us with the MVVM pattern later in this section.